These are the foods considered to be the enemy in the battle against acid reflux:

 Still, just because doctors say these trigger foods might have an undeservedly bad reputation doesn't mean that you shouldn't limit some of them from your diet.
 The worst food for acid reflux is the one that causes your acid reflux.
 To determine which foods get your acid churning, keep a food journal and note the meals that brought on symptoms.
 Once you identify those foods, you can cut them from your diet completely, try consuming them in smaller quantities or take an anti-reflux medication before eating them.

-For more on acid reflux, heartburn and other puzzles of the digestive system, see the links on the next page.
+For more on acid reflux, heartburn and other puzzles of the digestive system, see the links below.